 Plum Tree Island National Wildlife Refuge offers only limited volunteer opportunities, which occur largely off-site.
 Volunteers can provide assistance with off-site special events coordination, staffing booths at outreach events, conducting environmental education at schools, and interpreting the resources of the refuge to a variety of organizations.
 Volunteers are given the option to work as their availability allows.
 If you are interested in becoming a volunteer please contact Wildlife Refuge Specialist Cyrus Brame (804-829-9020 or email@example.com).

 Follow Us Online

 The refuge is not open to the public.
-Due to safety concerns associated with its former use as a bombing range, public access is prohibited.
+Due to fragile habitats and safety concerns associated with its former use as a bombing range, public access is prohibited.
 Unauthorized entry is a federal offense and is punishable by fine and possibly imprisonment.